awsdocs/aws-security-hub-user-guide/doc_source/SERVICENAME-compliance.md

-# Compliance Validation for AWS Security Hub<a name="SERVICENAME-compliance"></a>
+# Compliance validation for AWS Security Hub<a name="SERVICENAME-compliance"></a>

 Third\-party auditors assess the security and compliance of AWS Security Hub as part of multiple AWS compliance programs\.
 Security Hub is SOC, ISO, PCI, and HIPAA certified\.

 For a list of AWS services in scope of specific compliance programs, see [AWS Services in Scope by Compliance Program](http://aws.amazon.com/compliance/services-in-scope/)\.
 For general information, see [AWS Compliance Programs](http://aws.amazon.com/compliance/programs/)\.

 You can download third\-party audit reports using AWS Artifact\.
-For more information, see [Downloading Reports in AWS Artifact](https://docs.aws.amazon.com/artifact/latest/ug/downloading-documents.html)\.
+For more information, see [Downloading reports in AWS Artifact](https://docs.aws.amazon.com/artifact/latest/ug/downloading-documents.html)\.

 Your compliance responsibility when using Security Hub is determined by the sensitivity of your data, your company's compliance objectives, and applicable laws and regulations\.
 AWS provides the following resources to help with compliance:
 + [Security and Compliance Quick Start Guides](http://aws.amazon.com/quickstart/?awsf.quickstart-homepage-filter=categories%23security-identity-compliance) – These deployment guides discuss architectural considerations and provide steps for deploying security\- and compliance\-focused baseline environments on AWS\.